Ezinw/ChooseStartingLocation/README.md

 # Choose Starting Location
-FOR GAME VERSION 2.00 / 2.02 (**PRE TALES FROM THE FAR TERRITORY**)
+Updated for TLD version v2.51
 Allows you to choose your starting location when starting a new Sandbox game.
 The idea is to add more variety and to allow better roleplaying/storytelling options.
-It is designed to work alongside my other mods [ChooseStartingGear](https://github.com/GruffCassquatch/ChooseStartingGear) and [ChooseStartingCondition](https://github.com/GruffCassquatch/ChooseStartingConditions) for a completely custom start.
+This mod is designed to work alongside [ChooseStartingGear](https://github.com/moosemeat817/ChooseStartingGearRedux/releases) and [ChooseStartingCondition](https://github.com/Sm4rtBoyTom/ChooseStartingConditions/releases) for a completely custom start.
+These mods, and more, can also be found at [TLDMods.com](https://tldmods.com/)

-* You can choose your location even on Interloper!
+* You can choose your location even on Interloper and Misery!
 * Includes ALL regions, not just the usual new game options
 * All regions and locations are also available as Random options